The Kings of Ailech

 IV.
 The Cenél Fearadhaigh Princes and the Birth of the Cenél Bhrolcháin

-The princely line crystallized with:
+The princely line crystallised with:

 Royal Prince Bhrolchán (8th–9th century)